 2. Can a baby survive at seven months premature?

-A premature baby’s chances of dying and having long-term health problems reduce by 26 to 27 weeks of gestation.
+The chances of a baby dying or experiencing long-term health problems are reduced in the case of premature birth at 26 to 27 weeks of gestational age.
 The survival rate of babies born at 28 weeks is between 80 and 90 percent, and they have only a 10 percent chance of experiencing long-term health problems (14).

 The third trimester marks its beginning when you are 7 months pregnant.
 The rapid fetal growth during this stage brings about a new set of challenges, including lower back pain, abdominal pain, and shortness of breath.
 However, the good news that your baby is now developed, and you may hear from them through their kicks, is exciting.
 Understand that these discomforts are only for a few more months, and prepare yourself for your baby’s birth.
 Maintain a healthy lifestyle and engage in activities that keep you and your baby safe and comfortable.